The Facebook logo The X.com logo The Maryland.gov logo

 Submitting Your Mail-In Ballot

-Your mail-in ballot must be mailed, dropped in a ballot drop box location, or taken to a polling place, Early Voting Center or local board by 8:00 pm on Election Day.
+Your mail-in ballot must be mailed, dropped in a ballot drop box location (XLSX), or taken to a polling place, Early Voting Center or local board by 8:00 pm on Election Day.

 First Class Mail - U.S. Post Office